Understanding and Identifying

 Hazing is any activity expected of an individual wishing to join a group, or of an individual wishing to gain or maintain full status in a group, which humiliates, degrades, abuses, endangers or subordinates that individual, regardless of his or her willingness to engage in the activity.

 Some forms of hazing are obvious: personal servitude, sleep deprivation, yelling, swearing at, striking or insulting one or more members.
 Other common forms of hazing include having members wear embarrassing clothing, perform humiliating activities or consuming vile substances.
 Excessive consumption of alcohol often accompanies hazing.
-Requiring another to consume alcohol is a violation of hazing policy regardless of whether the pressure to consume alcohol is physical, psychological or social.
+Requiring another to consume alcohol is a violation of the Code of Student Conduct regardless of whether the pressure to consume alcohol is physical, psychological or social.

 Some forms of hazing are more subtle, but no less harmful.
 Hazing includes requiring some members to perform duties not required of other members, requiring silence of some members or otherwise socially isolating them and creating needless hierarchies to assign privileges and chores.
 Hazing can occur in the context of a single activity or “tradition,” or it may occur over a period of time.